OpenWIS/openwis-documentation/_minutes/2017-03-20-OpenWIS-Technical-Committee.md

     1. YG presented [MF OpenWIS Operations]({{ site.baseurl | prepend: site.url }}/assets/2017_MF_OpenWIS_Deployments_YGO_vAnim_20170317.odp) (first part of slide-deck).
     2. BS presented [MF OpenWIS Deployments]({{ site.baseurl | prepend: site.url }}/assets/2017_MF_OpenWIS_Deployments_YGO_vAnim_20170317.odp) (second part of slide-deck)
         1. BS - The enterprise service bus (ESB) is the backbone of our system architecture.
-        2. BS - DCPC data services access at MF is based on a Services Oriented Architecture.
+        2. BS - DCPC data services access at MF is based on a Service Oriented Architecture.
         3. SD - Is the ESB around OpenWIS?
         4. BS - The ESB is not part of OpenWIS, it's in front of the data.
         5. SD - So data policy is separate?
         6. BS - It is linked.
         7. BS - All the software is open source, Docker solutions.
-        8. We have only one main entrance for users.
+        8. BS - We have only one main entrance for users.
 We monitor all use of web services, preventing each system from doing its own monitoring.
     3. MC presented [MF OpenWIS Harness]({{ site.baseurl | prepend: site.url }}/assets/2017-MF-Harness-v3-20170319.odp)
         1. MC - Should we make the Harness code open source and share experiences of implementation and deployment?
         2. DW - How does dissemination work?
 Does the Harness deliver the data?